Optimizing Streaming Away From Home

 Here are a few more things to check:

-If you can get to a computer, try checking your remote viewing performance from Watch on Slingbox.com.
+If you can get to a computer, try checking your remote viewing performance from Watch on Slingbox.com or Slingplayer for Desktop.
 That can help show you if the problem lies somewhere other than your phone.
 Such problems might be a slow "upload" speed from your home network router to the Internet, or a slow Wi-Fi connection in your current location.

 If you can't connect via your phone at all, confirm that you have an Internet connection by navigating to any web site using the mobile browser on your phone.